smartcontractkit/documentation/docs/Node Operators/run-an-ethereum-client.md

 [Nethermind's Documentation](https://docs.nethermind.io/nethermind/)

-*The Nethermind client can be use for many test networks (e.g. Kovan, Rinkeby and Ropsten), and the Ethereum main network.
-A list of all the networks supported can be found [here](https://docs.nethermind.io/nethermind/ethereum-client/docker#available-configurations).*
+The Nethermind client can be used for Ethereum Mainnet and test networks such as Kovan, Rinkeby and Ropsten.
+To see a full list of supported networks, see the [Nethermind supported network configurations](https://docs.nethermind.io/nethermind/ethereum-client/docker#available-configurations) page.

 Download the latest version: